 - Final thoughts

-So, how do we help an obese kitty?
-In simple terms, weight loss is achieved when animals eat fewer calories than they burn in a day.
-To get the best results, we should aim to:
+So, why is your cat not losing weight?
+In simple terms, weight loss is only achieved when an animal consumes fewer calories than they burn in a day.
+To get your cat to shed the pounds, it will need to:

 - A: burn more calories